 A rainy afternoon in Athens

-The day after going up on Lycabettus Hill, it rained a lot so we spent the a lot of time in the apartment.
+The day after going up on Lycabettus Hill, it rained a lot so we spent there a lot of time in the apartment.
 In addition, my father wasn’t feeling so well, therefore when we finally did go out, it was just me and Mathieu.
-The two of us spent a lazy afternoon in Athens, and stumbled upon interesting things.
+The two of us spent a lazy afternoon in Athens and stumbled upon interesting things.

 A visit to the Herakleidon Museum

 We started by visiting the Herakleidon Museum, with displays about science, art, and mathematics.